Updated February 5, 2021

 The Tactical Adaptive Innovation Strategy brings three tools to bear which deliver much of the potential return while limiting the volatility.

 - Our Tactical Model with Adaptive Dynamic Momentum

-While we don’t have the benefit of examining performance during a full market cycle; we have been through 3 significant corrections (Feb 2016, March 2018, May 2019), a quick bear market (December 2018), and another bear market in the spring of 2020.
+While we don’t have the benefit of examining performance during a full market cycle; we have been through 3 significant corrections (Feb 2016, March 2018, May 2019) and 2 quick bear markets in December 2018 and March 2020.
 While more volatile than our other two strategies, the Tactical Innovation strategy appears to hold up well under duress.

 Tactical Asset Allocation

 Tactical Asset Allocation (TAA) is among the best investment tools available for navigating Full Market Cycles.
 While TAA tends to lag in late bull markets, it offers opportunities for higher Compound Annual Growth Rates and lower Maximum Drawdowns across a full bull/bear market cycle.
 Among the greatest strengths of TAA is its mechanical, rules-based approach, which not only keeps the portfolio attuned with market conditions but reduces the anxiety of managing the portfolio.

 Perhaps the single biggest distinction between Tactical Asset Allocation and Modern Portfolio Theory is that while Modern Portfolio Theory seeks to reduce risk by spreading it across several asset classes, Tactical Asset Allocation seeks to reduce risk by cutting it. - Earl Adamy